jasonumiker/kubernetes-training/README.md

 * And/or you can type standard JSON patches in the kustomization.yaml file(s) to add/remove/change any parameters in the bases very specifically.
 ![](images/kustomize2.png)

-Also the kustomization.yaml file(s) that you put in each of these folders does a few nice things for you:
+Also the kustomization.yaml file(s) that you put in each of these folders with Kustomize does another few nice things:
 * It lets you specify the order in which to apply the K8s manifests
-  * If you just did a `kubectl apply -f .` in a folder then it won't know that the Namespace needs to be created before the Deployment that references it - and so that deploy will fail whereas a `kubectl apply -k .` will succeed if the files are in the right order there
+  * Whereas if you just did a `kubectl apply -f .` in a folder then it won't know that the Namespace needs to be created before the Deployment that references it - and so that deploy will fail whereas a `kubectl apply -k .` will succeed if the files are in the right order there
 * It has a few handy features/commands you can put in it to help with common transformations - you can see those [here](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#kustomize-feature-list)

-TODO
+We'll start with an example of bases and overlays.
+This is a very simple example that:
+* Has a base folder with:
+  * A deployment and a service as well as a kustomization.yaml
+    * The kustomization.yaml forces the order of first deploying the deployment then the service (which in this case doesn't matter - but there are many cases where it would)
+* Has three environmental overlay folders that force a prefix on the Names of `dev-` for the dev environment, `stg-` for staging and `prod-` for the production

+First run `cd ../kustomise` then `kustomize build prod` - this will show you the rendered combination of the base and the prod overlay.

+You can deploy it right from kubectl with a `kubectl apply -k prod`

+If you then run `kubectl get pods` you'll see that it appended prod- to the names of the resources.

+Then run `kubectl apply -k dev` - this does the same thing but also reduces the Deployment to one replica (for a cheaper non-HA dev environment).
+You can see all you need to do is put enough of the file to for Kustomise to match on in [kustomize/dev/deployment.yaml](https://github.com/jasonumiker/kubernetes-training/blob/main/kustomize/dev/deployment.yaml) and then the values you want to override - then list it as a patch file in the overlay's kustomization.yaml.

+To see the alternative of doing an in-line JSON patch in the kustomization.yaml file (rather than getting it to merge manifests) have a look at [kustomize/dev/deployment.yaml](https://github.com/jasonumiker/kubernetes-training/blob/main/kustomize/stg/kustomization.yaml).
+This makes the same cahnge as we did in dev (replace the bases's replicas parameter of 2 with 1) but in a different more explicit way that Kustomize also allows.

+You can clean this all up by running:
+* kubectl delete -k prod`
+* kubectl delete -k stg`
+* kubectl delete -k dev`

 ### Helm
 The big advantages (or disadvantages depending on your personal preference) of Helm vs. Kustomize is that it: